Oddworld: Abe's Oddysee: Reception

 The game's difficulty, agreed upon to be extremely high, was its most controversial aspect.
 Some reviewers lauded the intelligent nature of the challenge and said the frequent checkpoints and unlimited lives keep the game from becoming too frustrating.
 Next Generation, for example, commented that "Action gamers are likely to be disappointed by the occasionally slow pace, but speed is traded for a considerably more cerebral set of challenges that require a great amount of persistence, observation, and thought."
 However, others found that flaws such as sensitive controls, slowdown, and trial-and-error level designs make the difficulty frequently annoying.
 Though GameSpot reported that the PlayStation and PC versions of the game are "virtually identical", most reviews for the PC version directed criticism at the lack of an ability to save at any point, since this was a standard feature in PC games.
 Edge said that "Oddworld demands a certain level of commitment to progress", while Science Fiction Weekly claimed the game's "innovative game play makes for a steep learning curve.
 This initial difficulty in figuring out how to play is aggravated by a save feature that often forces players to redo difficult sections."
 PC Zone stated that "progress does seem to rely on trial and error, which involves much replaying of levels and gnashing of teeth.
 All this can be frustrating at times, especially when Abe is plonked right back at the start of a level when he dies".

 Abe's Oddysee proved to be a commercial hit: Lorne Lanning reported global sell-through in excess of one million units by late January 1998.
 He noted that Europe was a top market for the game, unexpectedly surpassing the United States.
 As of 2001, it has sold 2 million units.

 Awards

 The game won many awards, including the "E3 Showstopper 1997" from GamePro in August 1997 and the "Best Director" award at the World Animation Festival in 1997.
-In the Academy of Interactive Arts & Sciences' first annual Interactive Achievement Awards it was nominated in the categories "Console Adventure Game of the Year" and "Outstanding Achievement in Sound and Music".
+At the Academy of Interactive Arts & Sciences' inaugural Interactive Achievement Awards, Oddworld received nominations for "Console Game of the Year", "Console Adventure Game of the Year", "Outstanding Achievement in Art/Graphics", and "Outstanding Achievement in Sound and Music".
 Electronic Gaming Monthly's 1998 Video Game Buyer's Guide awarded it Best Voice Acting of 1997, and their 1997 Editors' Choice Awards gave it "Best Sound" and a runner-up slot for "Best Graphics" (behind Final Fantasy VII).